knative/docs/docs/contributing/contributing.md

     - For how to get started contributing, see the [Client development workflow](https://github.com/knative/client/blob/main/docs/DEVELOPMENT.md).
     - For good starter issues, see [Client issues](https://github.com/knative/client/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Akind%2Fgood-first-issue).

+- **Functions:**

+    - For how to get started contributing, see the [Functions development workflow](https://github.com/knative-sandbox/kn-plugin-func/blob/main/docs/CONTRIBUTING.md).
+    - For good starter issues, see [Functions issues](https://github.com/knative-sandbox/kn-plugin-func/issues?q=is%3Aopen+is%3Aissue+label%3Akind%2Fgood-first-issue).

 - **Documentation:**

     - For how to get started contributing, see the [Docs contributor guide](https://github.com/knative/docs/blob/main/contribute-to-docs/README.md#knative-docs-contributor-guide).